 Just like Thanksgivings past, I have no idea how my parents hosted Christmas meals year in and year out.
 We are utterly exhausted after babysitting and then Christmas Eve and Christmas Day festivities.
 So much so that we took our Anniversary a little easy: a long, much needed walk in the crisp air of Central Park with potent cocktails afterward at The Mark Hotel.

 Aside from my own little tantrum late on Christmas Eve night, when we still had a few more hours of hosting to go and my lack of sleep was getting to me, it all went quite nicely.
-We ended up skipping the broccoli and my chocolate almond torte, as babysitting took more time than I thought.
+We ended up skipping the broccoli and my chocolate almond torte on our proposed menu, as babysitting took more time than I thought.
 Did you know babies eat every few hours?
 And every feeding comes with a proper burping and cuddling and change, meaning that each go-round takes about an hour and a half, too?
 Luckily he's fantastically cute and coo-y and the sweetest little thing ever.
 Much more worthy of our time than silly broccoli or desserts.

 + + +